 The “other” 10-year mortgage you’ll see out there is the “10/1 ARM,” which is fixed for the first 10 years, and annually adjustable for the remaining 20.
 Put simply, it’s a 30-year loan with an initial 10-year fixed period.

-So, are either loan programs a better choice than the classic 30-year fixed mortgage?
+So, are either loan programs a better choice than the classic 30-year fixed mortgage when buying real estate?
 Let’s see.

 10-Year Fixed Mortgages Only Last Ten Years